Sharky90/100-days-of-code/r1-log.md

 Started with a blog clone project,finally summarizing everything I have done so far.
 2020 will be awesome for tackling new projects.
 The to-do list includes: making a portfolio, become a Python3.0 Jedi master, reading more coding books, Leetcoding...😄
 #100DaysOfCode

+//Day 83 January 02.
+2020 Thursday //

+Continuing with the blog clone project and this time I have setup the 'forms.py' file and learned how to use the 'widgets' in order to tinker CSS classes to particular widgets.
+😃 #100DaysOfCode